Craigellachie Bridge: History

 The bridge was in regular use until 1963, when it was closed for a major refurbishment.
 A plaque records the completion of this work in 1964.

 The side railings and spandrel members were replaced with new ironwork fabricated to match the originals.
 A 14 ton restriction was placed on the bridge at this point.
 This, along with the fact that the road to the north of the bridge takes a sharp right-angled turn to avoid a rock face, made it unsuitable for modern vehicles.
 Despite this, it carried foot and vehicle traffic across the River Spey until 1972, when its function was replaced by a reinforced concrete beam bridge built by Sir William Arrol & Co. which opened in 1970 and carries the A941 road today.
 Telford's bridge remains in good condition, and is still open to pedestrians and cyclists.
 The bridge has been given Category A listed status by Historic Scotland and has been designated a civil engineering landmark by the Institution of Civil Engineers and American Society of Civil Engineers.

 In 1994, it hosted a parade upon the amalgamation of The Gordon Highlanders and The Queen's Own Highlanders (Seaforth and Camerons) to form The Highlanders (Seaforth, Gordons and Camerons).
 A plaque has been fitted to the bridge parapet to commemorate this.

 Moray Council maintain the bridge, but it is not known who owns it.
 In November 2017 efforts were started to discover the owner.

 Usage in media

-The bridge inspired Scottish composer William Marshall to write the popular Strathspey dance in 1814.
+Scottish composer William Marshall saw the bridge completed in 1814, and included a strathspey named for it, Craigellachie Brig, in his 1822 collection of tunes.

 The bridge was commemorated on a Royal Mail postage stamp in 2015.

 It also features in the artwork and logos of Spey Valley Brewery who brew an 1814 lager in commemoration of the bridge.